espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 ^^^^

 - You can only start or stop BluFi when Bluetooth LE is not initialized (:ref:`AT+BLEINIT=0 <cmd-BINIT>`).

+.. only:: esp32 or esp32c3

+    - The BluFi commands cannot be used at the same time with :ref:`Bluetooth LE HID commands <cmd-BLEHIDINIT>`.

 - To achieve better performance, it is recommended to disable SoftAP by sending the :ref:`AT+CWMODE=0/1 <cmd-MODE>` command before using BluFi function.
 For more details, please refer to the `RF Coexistence <https://docs.espressif.com/projects/esp-idf/en/latest/{IDF_TARGET_PATH_NAME}/api-guides/coexist.html>`_ documentation.
 - After BluFi network configuration is completed, please send the :ref:`AT+BLUFI=0 <cmd-BLUFI>` command to disable BluFi and release resources.